advancedAgritek-BB/coinTrader2.0/README.md

 When enabled, `execute_swap` checks the current priority fee and pauses or adjusts the trade according to the selected action.
+If `gas_threshold_gwei` is set, the scalper aborts the swap entirely when the priority fee exceeds this limit.

 ## Solana Meme-Wave Sniper